casper-network/ceps/text/0005-syncing.md

 A node is started with an initial hash of the linear chain block (hash of the finalized block) that it gets from a trusted source (a friend, blockchain explorer, CasperLabs organization, newspaper).
 This block needs to be younger than the unbonding period (era in which it was created is still active).
 Otherwise, node is not guaranteed to receive consensus messages that will allow it advance the chain.
 Also, we cannot trust messages created in already inactive (unbonded) eras.

-#### Variant A ####

-Once we receive the finalized block we started the node with, we check if we have all of its dependencies (parent block, deploys) and if not we ask peers for them.
-This process is repeated recursively until we have downloaded all of the dependencies and we can start executing deploys from the linear chain (starting from the oldest one).

-**Necessary work:**

-1. Start a node with the trusted hash.
-2. Ask peers for the initial block from the linear chain.
-3. Synchronize all missing dependencies.
-4. Execute deploys from the linear chain in the order of them appearing in the linear chain.

-#### Variant B ####

-Since downloading the whole linear chain (and most importantly, the deploys) is a time-consuming operation, a faster alternative would be to just sync the Global State at the initial hash.
-Global State is a merkle trie so it's easily splittable and has an easy way of verifying its correctness (compare root hashes).

-**Necessary work:**

-1. Start a node with the trusted hash
-2. Ask peers for the initial block from the linear chain.
-3. Synchronize Global State at the post-state hash of the initial block.
-4. Validate correctness of the Global State with the post-state hash from the initial block.

-### Synchronizing DAG(s) ###

 #### Prerequisites ####

 1. Add `era_id` to `BlockHeader`